 1. They disappeared!

-This is by far the number one complaint we hear from clients & prospects.
+This is by far the number one complaint we hear from clients and prospects.
 The vast majority of “web designers” are not companies.
 They are individuals.
 Some are graphic designers, some are programmers and some are neither.
 The common theme is that they don’t do it full time, or they are on a freelance basis, which means your web site is designed on their watch, not yours.
 Frequently, these web designer individuals will move on to working on something else, especially if you have not paid them in a while.

 2. Everything is expensive!

 We hear this one a lot too… The truth is that web design prices are all over the map.
 In-experienced individuals are cheap compared to professional firms that have been in the business a while.
-That said, any web design individual or firm will seem expensive if they leave you out to dry.
+That said, any web design individual or firm would seem expensive if they leave you out to dry.